Expanding Operations While Staying People-First

 Writing

-This excerpt is shared for portfolio purposes.
-It is based on a real client engagement and includes limited material reproduced with permission.
-Additional context and language have been adapted to fit this format.
+This portfolio excerpt is based on a real client engagement and includes limited material reproduced with permission.
+Additional context and language have been adapted for this format.

-The firm chose to partner with a family-run fleet management company whose approach aligned with its people-centered values.
-This alignment built the trust leadership needed to look more closely at its operations.
-It became clear that while the firm was tracking fleet-related costs effectively, it lacked processes to reduce both the costs and the time needed to manage them.
+The firm chose to partner with a family-run fleet management company whose operating practices aligned with its values.
+This alignment gave leadership the trust and confidence to examine its operations.
+While the firm was tracking fleet-related costs well, it lacked systems to reduce both the costs and the time needed to manage them.

 The firm’s Chief Operating Officer explains that “the initial reason we began considering an external vendor was to free up some of my time.”
-Among his many other responsibilities, the COO was buying all of the company vehicles at the time.
-Yet he didn’t have the leverage or expertise to make the purchasing more efficient and cost-effective.
+The COO was buying the company’s vehicles, yet he didn’t have the expertise to make the process more efficient and cost-effective.
 “So I was looking for someone with a better skill set to take some things off my plate.
 I just had too much to do.”

 Back to Portfolio